 where (positive learning), (retained learning), and (negative learning) refer to the raw learning type values and is the number of answer options.
 It is important to use these corrected values as the raw scores can be sensitive to the percent of the class guessing.
 Smith and Wagner 2018 details this adjustment.

-  Gamma gain ( ) and (columns R and RZero) were introduced by Smith and White 2021. compares the sensitivity of the gamma and gamma gain estimators to probability misspecification.
-A value in the range indicates the gain estimator is less sensitive.
-Outside of that range, the gamma estimator is less sensitive.
+Gamma gain ( ) and (the column R) were introduced by Smith and White 2021. compares the sensitivity of the gamma and gamma gain estimators to probability misspecification.
+An value between -1 and 1 indicates the gamma gain estimator is less sensitive to probability misspecification.
+Anvalue greater than 1 or less than -1 indicates the gamma estimator is less sensitive.

 Columns ending in 'Zero' indicate that the probability of guessing is determined by assuming that true negative learning is zero instead of using the supplied value.
 With these columns, is assumed to be zero in the equation above.
 This assumption allows the system to solve for the implied probability of correctly guessing.
 This implied probability is then used to calculate (column GammaZero), (column GammaGainZero), and (column RZero).
 These columns are useful when the probability of correctly guessing could be substantially incorrect.
 This includes situations like low-stakes exams and incentives that manipulate the propensity of a student to guess.